Planning a solo trip in August and thinking of visiting the gem of Scandinavia? Norway in August is a great choice, and I will share with you why.

 Where You Should Travel In Norway In August

-The city comes alive in August with several outdoor festivals and vibrant street life, perfect for solo travelers who like the social festival vibe!
+The city comes back to life in August with several outdoor festivals and vibrant street life, perfect for solo travelers who like the social festival vibe!

-In town, you can enjoy the lush greenery of Vigeland Sculpture Park and the historical treasures at the Viking Ship Museum; history buffs will also find many things to do.
+In town, you can enjoy the lush greenery of Vigeland Sculpture Park and the historical treasures at the Viking Ship Museum throughout summer; history buffs will also find many things to do.

 With warm temperatures and a calendar packed with events, Oslo in August is a vibrant, dynamic destination that showcases the best of Norwegian culture and natural beauty this last month of summer.